 New Relic's .NET agent monitors your .NET app, giving you an end-to-end view of your app's performance.
-It works for all .NET compatible languages, such as VB.NET, C#, and C++/CLI.
-Once installed, you can:
+Once you install the .NET agent, you can:

-- Examine everything from a high-level summary of your app, to code-level details such as transaction traces, database queries, and individual errors.
+- Use New Relic APM to examine everything from a high-level overview of your app, to code-level details such as transaction traces, database queries, and individual errors.

-- Get proactive notifications from New Relic's alerting system to ensure your app is up and running smoothly.
+- Get proactive notifications from New Relic Alerts to ensure your app is up and running smoothly.